Mendoncaa/LAPR2/docs/sprintC/US20/01.requirements-engineering/readme.md

 **Output Data:**

-* Confirmation message indicating successful registration of the green space
+* Confirmation message of the successful registration of the green space.
-* Error message if the name already exists

 ### 1.6.
 System Sequence Diagram (SSD)